 For this purpose, they rely on a powerful calculation that measures and evaluates project progress called schedule variance.
 So, whether you are preparing for your PMP exam or you are in the process of controlling the schedule of your project, at some point, you will be more likely to use schedule variance (SV).

-If you're encountering this term for the first time, you must be wondering what schedule variance is.
-SV is a term used to describe the difference between earned value (EV) and the project's planned value (PV).
+Schedule variance (SV) is a term used to describe the difference between earned value (EV) and the project's planned value (PV).
 The schedule variance pinpoints whether the authorized work performed is equal, falls behind, or exceeds the planned performance.

 We can identify two types of SV: